 Most tax-exempt organizations that end their operations, either through shutting down, transferring their assets or merging with another tax-exempt organization, must inform the IRS about the details of the action.

-For the short tax year in which your foundation is fully liquidated, dissolved, or terminated, you must file a final Form 990-PF, Return of Private Foundation.
-You should check the Final Return box in the header area on page 1 of the return, answer yes to the question whether the foundation had a liquidation, termination, or dissolution; and provide the information set forth in General Instruction T of the Form 990-PF instructions.
+For the tax year in which your foundation is fully liquidated, dissolved, or terminated, you must file a final Form 990-PF, Return of Private Foundation.
+You should check the Final Return box in the header area on page 1 of the return, answer "Yes" to question 5 in Part VII-A whether the foundation had a liquidation, termination, dissolution or substantial contraction during the year, and provide the information set forth in General Instruction T of the Form 990-PF instructions.
 This information includes the following: